layumi/University1652-Baseline/README.md

 We note that there are no ovelaps between 33 univeristies of training set and 39 univeristies of test set.

 ## News
 **27 July 2020** The meta data of 1652 buildings, such as latitude and longitude, are now available at [Google Driver](https://drive.google.com/file/d/1PL8fVky9KZg7XESsuS5NCsYRyYAwui3S/view?usp=sharing).
-(You could use Google Earth Pro to open the kml file).
+(You could use Google Earth Pro to open the kml file or use vim to check the value).
 We also provide the spiral flight tour file at [Google Driver](https://drive.google.com/file/d/1EW5Esi72tPcfL3zmoHYpufKj_SXrY-xE/view?usp=sharing).
 (You could open the kml file via Google Earth Pro to enable the flight camera).

 **26 July 2020** The paper is accepted by ACM Multimedia 2020.